ColuLocalNetwork/CLN-solidity/docs/reference/EllipseMarketMakerLib.md

 - **State mutability**: `pure`
 - **Signature hash**: `6bfae928`

-calculate second reserve from the first reserve and the supllies.the equation is simetric, so by replacing _S1 and _S2 and _R1 with _R2 we can calculate the first reserve from the second reserve
+calculate second reserve from the first reserve and the supllies.formula: R2 = S2 * (S1 - sqrt(R1 * S1 * 2  - R1 ^ 2)) / S1the equation is simetric, so by replacing _S1 and _S2 and _R1 with _R2 we can calculate the first reserve from the second reserve

 #### Inputs